-- At the same time, they don’t look like some other people.
+- At the same time, they’re not like some other people.
 They aren’t arrogant.
 These people don’t need to show that they know more than others.

 Those who inspire don’t harass.
 Instead, they let things be.
 They give us an example to follow.
 At the same time, they respect our choices, thoughts, and opinions.